Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - We can still describe what we cannot explain such as sleep.
 - *Sleep*: a readily reversible state of reduced responsiveness and interaction with the environment.
 - Coma and general anesthesia are not readily reversible so they don’t quality as sleep.
 - *REM sleep*: when the EEG looks more awake, the body is immobilized, and when dreams occur.
+An active, hallucinating brain in a paralyzed body.
 - *Non-REM sleep*: when the EEG shows large, slow rhythms.
+An idling brain in a moveable body.
 ![Table 19.1](table19-1.png)
-- William Dement’s description of sleep states
-- *Non-REM*: an idling brain in a moveable body.
-- *REM*: an active, hallucinating brain in a paralyzed body.
 - REM sleep is dreaming sleep.
 - About 75% of total sleep time is spent in non-REM and 25% is spent in REM.
 ![Figure 19.15](figure19-15.png)
 - All mammals, birds and reptiles appear to sleep but only mammals and some birds have a REM phase.
 - Given how pervasive sleep is throughout the animal kingdom, why do we sleep?
 - No single theory of why we sleep is widely accepted, but the two main theories are that we sleep for restoration or adaptation.
-- Maybe sleep is an adaptation for conserving energy which fits with the idea that the brain consumes a lot of energy and it expensive to maintain.
+- Maybe sleep is an adaptation for conserving energy which fits with the idea that the brain consumes a lot of energy and is expensive to maintain.
-- Sleep isn’t related to sensory input as if the input is blocked in an animal, the animal will still continue to have sleep-wake cycles.
+- Sleep isn’t related to sensory inputbecause if sensory input is blocked in an animal, the animal will still continue to have sleep-wake cycles.
 - Wide expanses of the cortex are controlled by a very small collection of neurons that are much deeper in the brain.
 - That small collection acts like switches or gatekeepers of sensory information and they can alter cortical excitability.
 - The most critical part that controls the sleeping and waking cycles are the diffuse modulatory neurotransmitter systems.
 - Three kinds of evidence that the sleep mechanism is localized
-    - Lesion in the brain stem
+    - Lesion in the brain stem affect sleep.
-    - Results of stimulation
+    - Results of stimulation.
-    - Recording of neural activity
+    - Recording of neural activity.
 - The same system that controls the sleep process also actively inhibits our spinal motor neurons to prevent us from acting out our dreams.
 - Adenosine and nitric oxide (NO) also seem to play a role in making us sleep.
 - The brain’s biological clock is the suprachiasmatic nuclei (SCN) and it’s synchronized with light-dark cycles from ganglion cells in the retina.